bradleyeckert/chad/isa.md

 Most code that uses `or` can use `+` instead.
 If not, `or` is a cheap definition: `: or  invert swap invert and invert ;`.
-Many thanks to Chuck Moore for discovering this in his MISC work.
+Thanks to Chuck Moore for discovering this in his MISC work and for disabusing me of smudge bits.

 ### Memory Spaces